-It’s not often that I change my mind completely about something but on the subject of crate training your dog I have done a complete U-turn!
+It’s not often that I change my mind completely about something.
+However, on the subject of crate training for dogs, I have done a complete U-turn!

-I was in a dilemma when I had a nine-week-old puppy and an older dog who hadn’t taken to him.
-I knew the older dog wouldn’t hurt the puppy unless extremely provoked but the puppy had no boundaries and wasn’t reading warning signs.
+I was in a dilemma when I had a nine-week-old puppy and an older dog who didn’t take to him.
+I knew the older dog wouldn’t hurt the puppy unless extremely provoked.
+However, the puppy had no boundaries and wasn’t reading warning signs.

 The puppy was also at the stage where he wanted to chew everything.
-I would take great care to clear the floors of potential hazards (like pens, batteries, scissors) but he would always come running with that hair clip you lost months ago down the back of the sofa or your shopping list complete with a layer of puppy saliva.
+I would take great care to clear the floors of potential hazards like pens, batteries, scissors, etc. Despite everything, he would always come running with the hair clip I lost months ago or my shredded shopping list!

 House training was a complete nightmare!
 I can’t count the times I have stood on the lawn at 4am, shivering and waiting for a puppy to wee, when he thinks its playtime.

-I also had to go to work in the afternoon and was having heart palpitations at the thought of coming home to a puppy wrapped up in electric cables, savaged by his older brother and drowning in a sea of urine!
+When I was at work I was having heart palpitations at the thought of arriving home.
+I imagined a puppy wrapped in electric cables, savaged by his older brother and drowning in a sea of urine!

 My friend suggested a crate and I looked at her in horror!

-So the friend suggested I went round to her house to see how crate training can be an absolute lifesaver.
-I was determined that it wasn’t for me but I went anyway.
+So the friend suggested I went round to her house to see how crate training for dogs can be an absolute lifesaver.
+I still had my reservations, however, I went to take a look.

-The crate had been placed in the warmest part of the kitchen and inside was a snuggly blanket, a dog teddy, and a chew toy.
+The crate had been placed in the warmest part of the kitchen.
+Inside was a snuggly blanket, a dog teddy, and a chew toy.

 Well, I could see that it looked comfortable but there was just one thing missing.. a dog!

-We chatted over a cuppa then her Sheltie wondered in from the garden, greeted me enthusiastically, then went and laid down inside the crate.
-I was amazed to see that he had gone there by choice and chose to stay there and have a little rest.
+We chatted over a cuppa then her Sheltie wondered in from the garden.
+He greeted me enthusiastically, then went and laid down inside the crate.
+I was amazed to see that he had gone there by choice and snuggled down for a nice rest.

-My friend explained that it was the dogs ‘safe place’ where he could rest and relax if the children were too noisy, the cat refused to leave him alone or he just wanted a quiet snooze.
+My friend explained that it was the dogs ‘safe place’ where he could rest and relax.
+If the children were too noisy, or he just wanted a quiet snooze he could go to his crate.
 The door remained open and the dog came and went as he pleased.

-So, instead of being locked away like a prisoner, the dog had been trained to love the sanctuary of his crate.
+So, instead of being locked away like a prisoner, the dog was trained to love the sanctuary of his crate.

-Buy a crate that is tall enough for him to stand up in and turn around comfortably but also bear in mind that puppies grow and you might need a larger one later on.
+Buy a crate that is tall enough for him to stand up in and turn around comfortably.
+However, bear in mind that puppies grow and you might need a larger one later on.

 Make the crate into a ‘den’ for your dog with a nice blanket, some favourite toys and a couple of treats to entice him in.

-Leave the door open and reward the puppy whenever he goes inside voluntary.
+Leave the door open and reward the puppy whenever he goes inside voluntarily.

 Place the crate in a spot where he can see people coming and going and won’t feel alone.

-The crate can be used to aid in house training if it is done correctly.
+2 The crate can be used to aid house training if it is done correctly.

-If the dog is ever ill or recuperating from an operation the crate will offer a haven where he feels safe and will get undisturbed quiet time.
+3 If the dog is ill or recuperating from an operation the crate will offer a haven where he feels safe and will get undisturbed quiet time.

-Accept that not every dog will be happy in a crate and it should only be encouraged not forced.
+Accept that not every dog will be happy in a crate and it should only be encouraged, never forced.

 Don’t use a collar and lead on a dog when he is crated.